 Hanging Valleys and Waterfalls

-During the time of maximum glacial advance a large trunk glacier filled Yosemite Valley.
+During the time of maximum glacial advance, a large trunk glacier filled Yosemite Valley.
 Smaller tributary glaciers flowed down adjacent valleys and merged into the trunk.
-When the glaciers retreated the trunk glacier had cut a much deeper valley than the tributary glaciers, forming hanging valleys where the tributary glaciers joined the trunk.
-Today waterfalls such as Yosemite Falls and Bridalveil Falls mark the mouths of these hanging valleys.
+When the glaciers retreated, the trunk glacier had cut a much deeper valley than the tributary glaciers, forming hanging valleys where the tributary glaciers joined the trunk.
+Today waterfalls such as Yosemite Falls and Bridalveil Fall mark the mouths of these hanging valleys.

 Moraines and Lake Yosemite

 The glacial retreat also left a terminal moraine that created a dam across Yosemite Valley.
 A large lake known as Lake Yosemite formed behind that dam.
 Meltwater washed millions of tons of rock, sand and mud into the lake, filling it in some places with over 1000 feet of glacial sediment.
 Today those sediments underlie the flat floor of Yosemite Valley.